circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 ## Orb Packing

-All orbs on CircleCI are singular YAML files, typically named `orb.yml`, which contain valid CircleCI orb configuration code.
-However, for development, we often find it easier to break our code up into more manageable bite-sized chunks.
-For orb developers, we have created the `circleci orb pack` command, a component of the [Orb Development Kit]({{site.baseurl}}/2.0/orb-author/#orb-development-kit).
+All CircleCI orbs are singular YAML files, typically named `orb.yml`.
+However, for development, it is often easier to break the code up into more manageable chunks.
+The `circleci orb pack` command, a component of the [Orb Development Kit]({{site.baseurl}}/2.0/orb-author/#orb-development-kit), is used to "pack" or condense the separate YAML files together.

-"Packing" is the term we use to condense multiple yaml files (and more) into a single `orb.yml` file.

-If you are using the Orb Development Kit, orb packing is handled automatically by the included CI pipeline with the [orb-tools/pack](https://circleci.com/orbs/registry/orb/circleci/orb-tools#jobs-pack) job.
+If you are using the orb development kit, orb packing is handled automatically, by the included CI/CD pipeline, with the [orb-tools/pack](https://circleci.com/orbs/registry/orb/circleci/orb-tools#jobs-pack) job.
 {: class="alert alert-warning"}

 **_Example: Orb Project Structure_**